Antique methods of social engineering at the Oneida Commune.

 Girls, girls, girls.

 To control reproduction within the commune, a system of “male continence” or coitus reservatus was enacted.
 John Noyes decided that sexual intercourse served two distinct purposes.
-In Male Continence, Noyes argues that the method simply “proposes the subordination of flesh to the spirit, teaching men to seek principally the elevated spiritual pleasures if sexual connection.”
+In Male Continence, Noyes argues that the method simply “proposes the subordination of flesh to the spirit, teaching men to seek principally the elevated spiritual pleasures of sexual connection.”
 The primary purpose of male continence, which means ejaculating, in case that wasn’t coming clear, was social satisfaction, “to allow the sexes to communicate and express affection for one another.”
 The second purpose was procreation.
 Of around two hundred adults using male continence, i.e. pulling out, there were only twelve unplanned births within Oneida between 1848 and 1868, indicating it was highly effective for them.
-Young men were introduced to male continence by women who were post-menopausal.
+Young men were trained in the methods of male continence by the post-menopausal women of the community.